FREQUENTLY ASKED QUESTIONS: PROBATE

 However, on occasion, the creditor claim and taxes due are far less than the total value of the probate estate.
 When this happens, we sometimes recommend that the executor or administrator make a partial distribution before the estate is closed.
 These early distributions require additional work by the attorney and the personal representative, but the additional work is often more prudent than allowing the estate funds to sit idle in a checking account.

-A. There are several situations where probate can be avoided.
+A. There are several situations where the Iowa probate process can be avoided.
 First, if your estate is below $25,000 and you do not own real estate, then you may not need to go through any form of estate administration.
 You should ask your attorney if this is an option for you.